 In California, the police can arrest you for committing a crime with or without a warrant.1 If you get arrested without a warrant, it’s most likely because you committed a crime in an officer’s presence (a California DUI, for example).2 If, perhaps after an investigation, an officer suspects that you committed a crime, he can go to a judge and ask that an arrest warrant be issued.

-Do you know or think you have a warrant for your arrest in California?
+Do you know or think you have an active warrant for your arrest in California?
 If so, contact us immediately and see our page on conducting a California warrant search.
 We can determine (1) whether there’s a warrant, (2) what it’s for, (3) the amount of bail.
 Sometimes we can take you directly to court and get the arrest warrant cleared without you having to spend time in jail.

 We assist clients with arrest warrants throughout the state, including Los Angeles, Long Beach, San Francisco, San Diego, Ventura, Orange County, San Bernardino and Riverside.